tpeltone/emergency-kit/README.md

-# Tomi's - Git Emergency
+# Tomi's - Emergency kit

 ## The purpose